Home

 13. Young people rebel against that with which they are most familiar.
 A Japanese teenager isn't likely to oppose Christianity, or a Brazilian to fuss about Buddhism.
 Religious American kids might become secular, but in the Sixties era it was often the other way around.
 Generation Z is surprising a lot of people.

 14. Don't want religion imposing things?
 Describe the order in which your own neighbors can cease obeying all ten of the Ten Commandments.
 Deception, theft, rape, and murder are extremely common in nature, so don't look there for any restraints.
-We humans deserve good treatment, and expect it for our individual selves if no one else.
+We humans deserve good treatment, and expect it for our individual selves, even if for no one else.
+Human rights are insubstantial, yet everyone wants them.
 That originates in God.

 15. Everybody believes.
 Religious beliefs stand out, yet non-religious people often embrace something else.
 Radical environmentalism, Veganism, techie Transhumanism, UFO enthusiasts, Marxism, union stalwarts; all these have their own merits and sins, saints and mighty forces, dire enemies and ideal futures.